Babel plugin

 This feature does not affect your app in production, as the bundle never reloads in that environment.

-3. Modifying your component style
+3. Modifying your component style prop

-state.
+Each Unistyle (C++ HybridObject) has an attached C++ state.
 This state can be lost when using the spread operator, which is why Unistyles safeguards against that.

-If we try to read the style on C++ side without its associated state, an error will be thrown: Unistyle is not bound!
+If we try to read the style on C++ side without its associated state, an error will be thrown: Unistyle is not bound!.

 However, this doesn’t mean you can’t copy or spread your styles.
 It is still possible to do so, but it requires the Babel plugin, which converts your styles into an array format.